Skip to Main Content

 2. Know the Academic Writing Expectations (AWE)

-The School of Interdisciplinary Undergraduate Studies created the AWE to help you build your writing skills with each course level.
+The Academic Writing Expectations, AWE, document lists the writing expectations for each undergraduate course level.
 In early courses, you practice writing compelling sentences and paragraphs and integrating evidence.
 Later on, you learn more about citations and references in APA style, as well as essay-level skills.
-Consult the AWE for your current course level.
-Do your abilities match the expectations listed?
-Use the AWE to create goals for yourself.
+Consult the AWE comparison document for your current course level.

 3. Use the Assignment Instructions and Rubric